 Researching Potential Vendors

-Even if a call center provides good customer service, you have to make sure their processes are compatible with your company on the back end.
-That means ensuring they can use your software, and that they have the flexibility to report incoming calls and submit daily activity reports that fit your needs.
+Even if a security call center provides good customer service, you have to make sure their processes are compatible with your company on the back end.
+That means ensuring they can use your security company software, and that they have the flexibility to report incoming calls and submit daily activity reports that fit your needs.
 Tracking calls is important so that, if they charge per call, they don’t charge for wrong numbers.

 You also want to know how they handle unusual situations.
 Do they have enough lines to deal with peak volume?
 Is there a set process to deal with emergency situations?